gflow/GFlow/README.md

 ## Running

-*Instructions below apply to Mac Desktop Computers only although the software is Linux compatible.
+*Instructions below apply to Desktop Computers.
 Advanced use for cluster computing follows a very similar proceedure after dependencies are installed.
 Details of cluster scheduling/submission scripts are typically unique to given cyberinfrastructure.*

 **Easiest using Terminal**